-• Indoor public gatherings held in public venues with food or beverage service are not permitted at this time.
-Please refer to the Public and private gatherings.
+Indoor public gatherings held in public venues with food or beverage service are not permitted at this time.
+Please refer to the public health order on public and private gatherings.

 Trick-or-Treating

 Trick-or-treating is permitted with the following measures in place: